djotaku/2020-Tech-Conference-Notes/AnsibleFest.md

 ## Live Q&A: Open Forum about the future of automation with Ansible Engineers Jason McKerr, Aaron Withrow, Adam Miller, and Richard Henshall

+Tower is availble to community as AWX

+Q: When does Tower 4 come out?
+A: Next year

+Q: How to update core modules ?
+A: Those are bound to the version of Ansible itself.
+The collections are versioned and we can work with that in our upgrade path.

+Q: Any support for IBM middleware software?
+A: Working with IBM to figure this out

+Q: What is the upstream project for automation platform?
+A: It's jsut all the components that make it up

+Q: Any thought on providing a version of Ansible tuned for a limited RAM or CPU platform?
+A: May be missing key libraries.

+## Demystifying contributor culture: IRC, mailing lists, and netiquette for the 21st Century

+Mail having a subject heading had to be specified ni an RFC, for example.

+### IRC

+Been around since 1988

+No centralized logging / history

+What does offline mean anymore?

+920 users in #ansible! - to fix - sometimes tehy have subtopic rooms

+#### IRC Tips

+- don't ask to ask - just ask
+- write for an international audience
+- don't DM people you don't know unless invited to do so
+- don't send 'naked pings' to another user - meaning don't use their name unless you have some stuff to say
+- it's ok to lurk before posting to better understand how the community interacts
+- try not to post lengthy blocks of text - break it up into concise points
+- put code samples into a paste service - pastebin, or gist.Github.combine

+### Mailing Lists

+Many use mailman

+Remember that email is asynchonous.
+So be patient.

+## How to get DevSecOps right, the Ansible way

+threats are evolving fast than ever and becomine increasingly sophisticated.

+(see attached slides)

+threat actors are using AI to make their attacks faster and "smarter"

+Ansible automation platform is supposed to help break silos